jacob-pro/recipes/recipes/roast_dinner.md

 - Preheat the oven to 220C/200C Fan/Gas 7.
 - Mix the flour and salt together in a bowl and make a well in the centre
 - Add the eggs and a little of the milk.
 Whisk until smooth, then gradually add the remaining milk.
-- Measure a teaspoon of oil into each hole of a 12-bun tray, transfer to the oven for 5 minutes
+- Measure a teaspoon of sunflower (or vegetable) oil into each hole of a 12-bun tray, transfer to the oven for 5 minutes
 - Remove from the oven and pour the batter equally between the holes or the tin.
 Return the batter quickly to the oven and cook for 20–25 minutes

 ## Pork Sage and Onion Stuffing